kweemstra/TEACH/README.md

     tornado=5.1.1 jupyter notebook ipywidgets numpy scipy numba pandas \
     gdal netcdf4 matplotlib basemap basemap-data-hires pillow obspy
 ```
-This may take a couple of minutes and will result is many other packages getting installed as conda takes care of package dependencies for you.
+This may take a couple of minutes and will result in many other packages being installed as conda takes care of the dependencies for you.